joxz/lab-az/vpngw-zscaler/README.md

 #### Azure Load Balancer

-Problem: Health probes probably aren't forwarded through the tunnel, because they originate from `168.63.129.16`, the backend pool is therefore not reachable
+Problem: Health probes probably aren't forwarded into the tunnel, because they originate from `168.63.129.16`.
+The backend pool is therefore not reachable

 > Load Balancer health probes originate from the IP address 168.63.129.16 and must not be blocked for probes to mark your instance as up